Glossary of common clinical trial terms

 A clinical trial is a research study designed to learn how our bodies respond to medicines or other treatments.

 Who can take part in a clinical trial depends on the research question the trial is trying to answer (what the trial is being done for).
 Some trials recruit patients with a disease or other health condition that the clinical trial is studying.
-Other trials enroll healthy volunteers, which means you do not have a specific disease or health condition.
+Other trials enroll healthy volunteersHealthy volunteerA study participant who does not have a disease or condition, including the condition being studied, which means you do not have a specific disease or health condition.

 Ideas for clinical trials usually come from researchers.
 Researchers first test new investigational treatments in a lab.
 The treatments with the most promising results are moved into clinical trials to see if they are safe and work well for people.